Multisensory Reading Clinic

 e.
 If your child cannot read and spell the words above, your tutor is not giving him strategies, rules, and techniques to better your child and if the tutor is only reading words, sentences, and paragraphs with or to your child, then she is NOT teaching your child to read and spell but are only helping him to memorize words and you too can do that, for free... in the comfort of your own home.

 f.
-After the fifteen sessions (15 hours) of intervention and the child above still cannot read and spell some minimal words he has not seen such as vin, zim, kib, not only you are wasting all of your resources, but also, you are not helping your child to better himself.
+After fifteen sessions (15 hours) of intervention and your child with mild dyslexia still cannot read and spell some minimal words he has not seen such as vin, zim, kib, not only you are wasting all of your resources, but also, you are not helping your child to better himself.
 Change the tutor!

 Also, there is NO SUCH THING AS A QUICK FIX LITERACY INTERVENTION & REMEDIATION, even if you hire the best reading teacher in the world to help your dyslexic child to read and spell, let alone with other disabilities and disorders because English is a complex language to learn how to read and spell.